Windows

 UBC cloud computing resources

 If you at any point during the MDS program are having an issue with your computer, such as not being able to install all the software before the start of the program, it is useful to know UBC offers a free online computing environment that you can use as a backup to follow along in most of the MDS courses.
 This is called Jupyter Open and you can access it by logging into https://open.jupyter.ubc.ca/ with your UBC CWL.
-Jupyter Open allow you to work with JupyterLab, R, Python, and Bash, and you can install packages via the conda and pip package managers (these are all explained further down in the installation instructions and during the program).
+Jupyter Open allow you to work with JupyterLab, R, Python, and Bash, and you can install packages there as well (these are all explained further down in the installation instructions and during the program).

 • Optional On the Select Additional Tasks page, check “Create a desktop icon” under “Additional icons”.